 Satisfactory academic progress applies to all students and is necessary to maintain eligibility for enrollment at the institution.
 All enrolled students must meet the University's minimum standards of achievement about cumulative grade point average and pace of completion.
 A student's academic progress is evaluated at the end of each semester (2 academic terms).
-The University's Satisfactory Academic Progress (SAP) consists of a qualitative measurement which determines if students have a satisfactory cumulative grade point average in their program of study.
+The University's Satisfactory Academic Progress (SAP) consists of a qualitative measurement which determines if students have a satisfactory cumulative grade point average and pace of completion in their program of study.

-A student's failure to meet these standards will result in the student being placed on academic warning, academic probation, and/or dismissal from the University.
-A student is informed of his academic status by his/her advisor who also discusses a success plan with the student.
+A student's failure to meet these standards will result in the student being placed on academic warning, academic probation, academic terminal probation, and/or dismissal from the University.
+A student is informed of his/her academic status by his/her advisor who also discusses a success plan with the student.